 It’s not just the builder that I have problems with.
-I teach English as a foreign language and Parents’ Day is fraught with uncomfortable situations.
+I used to teach English as a foreign language and Parents’ Day was always fraught with uncomfortable situations.
 Most parents are content to play along with the ‘Britishness’ of a handshake as a greeting but some lean in for the kissy business.

 It took quite a while for me to work out which side of the face to aim for to avoid awkward clashes, and to be honest, I couldn’t tell you which one it is.
 That’s partly because I am left / right dyslexic, which leads to frantic pointing across the windscreen when I’m navigating as in “Go that way,” and partly because I’ve taken a Zen approach to choosing a side, which seems to be working well.

-The problem with kissing parents, I’ve found, is knowing what level of physical contact is appropriate.
+The problem with kissing parents and business aquaintances, I’ve found, is knowing what level of physical contact is appropriate.
 Am I supposed to air kiss, or lightly brush each cheek?
 Do I touch their shoulder or arm or just keep my hands to myself?
 Any advice is more than welcome!

-In some ways, the kissing dilemma is worse with the students.
+In some ways, the kissing dilemma was worse with the students.
 In the UK, there’s no way a teacher would kiss a student.
 It would be grounds for dismissal in the land of Child Protection Laws.
-So it’s difficult, especially at the start of the first term, trying to evade the lips of the eight and nine-year-olds who want to kiss me goodbye after class.
+So I’d find it difficult, especially at the start of the first term, trying to evade the lips of the eight and nine-year-olds who wanted to kiss me goodbye after class.

-Sometimes their parents bring them along to Parents’ Day meetings and when the children offer their cheeks up for a kiss, I oblige.
+Sometimes their parents would bring them along to Parents’ Day meetings and when the children offered their cheeks up for a kiss, I obliged.
 But only in front of their parents.
-Back in the classroom I’m not going there!

 So help me out, please.
 If you can tell me who, when and how I should be kissing socially in Portugal, please leave a comment.